Brake (roller coaster): Skid brakes

-Skid brakes involve a long piece of material, often ceramic-covered, that is situated in the middle of the track parallel to the rails.
+Skid brakes involve a long piece of material, often covered in ceramic, that is situated in the middle of the track parallel to the rails.
 When the brake is engaged, the skid raises and causes friction against the underside of the train, reducing its speed.
 They can be used to slow or stop the train.
-Skid brakes were one of the first advancements in roller coaster braking and are typically found on older wooden coasters, such as Leap the Dips, the world's oldest roller coaster still in operation.
+Skid brakes were one of the first advancements in roller coaster braking and are typically found on older wooden coasters, including Leap-The-Dips, the world's oldest roller coaster.